Roy Makaay: Bayern Munich

 Bayern Munich kept a close eye on Makaay throughout the whole season and finally beat off stiff challenges from Manchester United and Chelsea to get their man.
 A then club record fee of €18.75 million was paid to Deportivo in the summer 2003 to sign him.
 He scored 78 Bundesliga and 17 UEFA Champions League goals during his four seasons at Bayern.

 On 29 September 2004, he scored a hat-trick in a 4–0 Champions League group stage win over Ajax, putting him in a select group of players to have scored a Champions League hat-trick at two clubs.

 On 21 August 2006, Makaay scored Bayern Munich's 3,000th Bundesliga goal.
-On 31 March 2007, he scored his 100th Bayern Munich goal in the game against FC Schalke 04.
+On 31 March 2007, he scored his 100th Bayern Munich goal in the game against Schalke 04.
 It was his 75th Bundesliga goal and 100th competitive goal since joining Bayern Munich in 2003.

 On 7 March 2007, Makaay scored the quickest goal in Champions League history, finding the net after just 10.12 seconds to help Bayern overturn a first-leg deficit and put Real Madrid out of the competition at the round of sixteen.
 Madrid kicked off but Roberto Carlos failed to control the backpass, allowing Bayern's Hasan Salihamidžić to steal the ball and feed it to Makaay who tapped it past goalkeeper Iker Casillas.